MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/external-notifications.md

 ## Monitor the workflow

 ### Configuration Manager Console
-When Azure Logic Apps generate notifications or alerts related to specific events or conditions, Configuration Manager can now capture and display these notifications.
+Starting in version 2309, when Azure Logic Apps generate notifications or alerts related to specific events or conditions, Configuration Manager can now capture and display these notifications.
 This integration enables the monitoring of Azure Logic App notifications directly within the Configuration Manager console, providing a centralized location for tracking critical events, taking appropriate actions and maintain a high level of operational efficiency.

 To use this feature a valid **Azure AD Web app** is required.
 Please deploy the Azure services for **Administration Service Management** under Administration\Overview\Cloud Services\Azure Services.
 If the service is already deployed, admin can use the existing web application to view **Run details** from Azure logic app.